GENITAL HSV INFECTION IN CHILDHOOD

 Pre-adolescent children

-Because of these very difficult issues in diagnosis, all children with suspected genital herpes infection should be referred to a paediatrician for assessment and treatment.
-The paediatrician may in turn seek advice from a local Sexual Abuse Assessment and Treatment Service (SAATS) with special training in the area of recognition of child sexual abuse.
+Due to the very difficult issues in diagnosis, all children with suspected genital HSV infection should be referred to a paediatrician for assessment and treatment.
+The paediatrician may in turn seek advice from a local Sexual Abuse Assessment and Treatment Service (SAATS) that has special training in the recognition of child sexual abuse.

 Adolescents